Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Example: The unit circle

 \subsection{Hilbert space setting}

-As described in \cite{BrSaSlWo2014}, the \emph{strength} (more precisely, the \emph{$2$-strength}) of a sequence $(X_N)$ of $N$-point sets on $\sph{}$ is the supremum of the indices $s \geq 1/2$ for which $(X_N)$ is a QMC design sequence for $\sob{2}{s}{}$.
+As described in \cite{BrSaSlWo2014}, the \emph{strength} (more precisely, the \emph{$2$-strength}) of a sequence $(X_N)$ of $N$-point sets on $\sph{}$ is the supremum of the indices $s \geq 1/2$ for which $(X_N)$ is a QMC-design sequence for $\sob{2}{s}{}$.
 In particular, the $2$-strength of a sequence of circular designs $X_N$ with $N$ equally spaced points as $N \to \infty$ is infinite.

 \begin{theorem} Let $s > 1/2$.
-A sequence of configurations of $N$ equally spaced points after one point is removed (or a uniformly bounded number of points are removed) from each configuration is a QMC design sequence for $\sob{2}{s}{}$ for every $1/2 < s \leq 1$ but not for $s > 1$; i.e., such a sequence has $2$-strength $1$. \end{theorem}
+A sequence of configurations of $N$ equally spaced points after one point is removed (or a uniformly bounded number of points are removed) from each configuration is a QMC-design sequence for $\sob{2}{s}{}$ for every $1/2 < s \leq 1$ but not for $s > 1$; i.e., such a sequence has $2$-strength $1$. \end{theorem}

 \begin{proof} Let $s > 1/2$.
 Then the Bessel kernel $\BeKe{2s}$ is a reproducing kernel for the Bessel potential space $\sob{2}{s}{}$ and by the reproducing kernel Hilbert space approach the squared worst-case error of $\numint[X_N]$ of a node set $X_N = \{ ( \cos \phi_j, \sin \phi_j ) \}_{j=0}^{N-1} \subset \sph{}$ has the form